 The interior of Mr. Kleihues’ museum is probably the most viewer friendly in the country.
 The galleries on each floor of the five-story building branch out from a central glass atrium, a spacious, sunlit space affording views of Lake Michigan while guaranteeing that we never lose our bearings.

-The MCA was the first project in the United States by architect Josef Paul Kleihues, and the first building made specifically for the MCA’s use since the institution’s founding in 1967.
+The MCA was the first project in the United States by architect Josef Paul Kleihues, and the first building made specifically for MCA Chicago’s use since the institution’s founding in 1967.
 With almost seven times the square footage of the museum’s previous facility, the MCA has space to install temporary exhibitions and works from the collection simultaneously.

 About the Architect